 As any good ad exec knows, video marketing is key in today’s mobile-first, high-tech environment.
 The rise of video advertisements has the industry moving away from a traditional CPM structure, in which ads are a set price, regardless of how many people interact with them.
 Instead, many advertising pros are turning to CPV marketing, which ensures that they only pay for ads people actually look at.

-But what exactly does that mean, and why is it useful?
+But what is CPV marketing, exactly?
+Why is it useful?
 Follow along as we take you through the ins and outs of CPV marketing.

 CPV is short for “cost per view.”
 In other words, it’s a method of marketing in which advertisers only pay for videos that are actually watched, which is advantageous for them.
 It’s a good arrangement when making sure your advertising budget goes as far as possible.